Masao-Taketani/LocalAgentLaboratory/README.md

 ### Co-Pilot Mode

 If you would like to do co-pilot mode, modify the provided config file.
-Please refer to [config.json](config.json#L14).
+You can intervene any phase(s) you want.
+In order to do that, modify [here](config.json#L14).

 ## Tips for Better Research Outcomes